bluwy/vite-svelte-dedupe/README.md

 The problem is that the `tinro` dependency's code isn't deduped due to the use of Svelte files.
 Below explains the issue in detail, the main paragraph is [library not dedupe](#library-not-dedupe).

-This is also not an issue within `tinro` as it works properly if we add it to `optimizeDeps.exclude`.
+This is also not an issue within `tinro` as it works properly if we add it to `optimizeDeps.exclude`. `tinro` is used as the dependency to be pre-bundled.

-> Start of long article
+> NOTE: The part below isn't relevant to the repro, but it documents some issues/learnings I find while fixing Vite + Svelte pre-bundling issue.

 # Problem